Automox Remote Tools with Splashtop – Full User Guide

 - Newly added devices do not receive the Splashtop Streamer automatically

-This default ensures administrators maintain explicit control over where Remote Control is enabled.
+This default ensures administrators maintain explicit control over where Remote Tools is enabled.

 What the Auto-Install Toggle Controls